weweb-assets/weweb-server/README.md

 Currently, access to WeWeb Public API is also granted if you have access to the self-hosting feature.

+## Beaking changes in last update

+Some breaking changes have been introduced in the latest version of the API.

+Check the [Breaking changes](#breaking-changes) section to know more.

 ## Authentication

 WeWeb Public API authentication is done using an `Authorization` header in every requests.